beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > Remember, submit all the exercises of one part in a single submission.
 Once you have submitted your solutions for one part, you cannot submit more exercises to that part any more.

-Merkt euch alle Aufgaben eines Abschnitts gesammtelt einzureichen.
-Wenn ihr eure Lösungen für einen Abschnitt eingereicht habt, könnt ihr keinen weiteren Aufgaben für diesen Abschnitt einreichen.
+Bitte beachtet, dass ihr alle Aufgaben eines Abschnitts gesammtelt einreicht.
+Wenn ihr eure Lösungen für einen Abschnitt eingereicht habt, könnt ihr keine weiteren Aufgaben für diesen Abschnitt einreichen.

 > Some of the exercises work on the same application.
 In these cases, it is sufficient to submit just the final version of the application.
 If you wish, you can make a commit after every finished exercise, but it is not mandatory.